Non-Academic Careers

 Non-academic jobs broadly fall into the following distinct categories: research, university, teaching, public service, non-profit, and industry jobs.
 Read on for job search tips in each of these sectors.

 Academia is not the only avenue to advance your passion for research.
 Research positions exist outside of academia within think tanks, independent research institutes, and labs.
-You can begin the process by exploring generalist job boards for researched-based jobs within STEM, within SHELF (Social Sciences, Humanities, Education, and Fine Arts), or job boards that are combined for SHEF and STEF students.
+You can begin the process by exploring generalist job boards for researched-based jobs within STEM, within SHEF (Social Sciences, Humanities, Education, and Fine Arts), or job boards that are combined for SHEF and STEM students.

 STEM Job Boards